marioortizmanero/nullderef.com/content/blog/web-api-client/index.md

 This article in [the Rspotify series](https://nullderef.com/series/rspotify) describes my journey of basically rewriting the entirety of [this Rust library](https://github.com/ramsayleung/rspotify); around 13 months of work (in my free time), starting at September 2020, up until October 2021.
 I think this has given me enough experience for an article regarding API design on Rust, and perhaps those who attempt the same in the future can take some ideas and save time.
 Specially considering how much I've gone in circles and how much time I've "wasted" implementing things that ended up being discarded.

+<a name="_the_story"></a>
 ## The story

-If you don't care about RSpotify's specific story, you can jump to the "[Making the API HTTP-client agnostic](#making-the-api-http-client-agnostic)" section, but I think knowing a bit the motives for this rewrite is interesting for other open source maintainers in the same situation as me.
+If you don't care about RSpotify's specific story, you can jump to the "[Making the API HTTP-client agnostic](#actual_start)" section, but I think knowing a bit the motives for this rewrite is interesting for other open source maintainers in the same situation as me.
 This all started when I wanted to use a Rust Spotify API wrapper for one of my projects at that time, [Vidify](https://vidify.org/).
 I went to [crates.io](https://crates.io/) and looked for "Spotify", and all I found was {{< crate rspotify >}} (the most popular one), {{< crate aspotify >}} (an asynchronous-only alternative), and a bunch of other outdated or incomplete libraries.

 The author of `aspotify` had made a brand-new library from scratch, because as he commented in [its release](https://www.reddit.com/r/rust/comments/ehz66s/aspotify_an_asynchronous_rust_spotify_web_api/), "[rspotify's] API in general I found hard to use and confusing".
 Honestly, depending on the state of the original library this is the easiest choice because you don't have to worry about backwards compatibility or old code.